urbanspr1nter/nesthing/docs/PPU.md

 }
 ```

-Since the NES CPU and PPU execute at the same time in real-life, we will compensate by emulating this parallel execution through explotation of the fact that modern computers are generally very fast.
+Since the NES CPU and PPU execute at the same time in real-life, we will compensate by emulating this parallel execution through exploiting the fact that modern computers are generally very fast.

 We can execute the CPU and PPU separately, in the smallest possible time periods we can manage.
 We can define a "small time period" as a single CPU instruction.